michaelford85/atlas-stream-processing/kafka_stream_stock_prices/README.md

 ## Prerequisites

-- A MongoDB Atlas project with Stream Processing enabled
+- A MongoDB Atlas project with Stream Processing enabled and an existing Atlas cluster
 - A Confluent Cloud Kafka cluster
-- Access credentials for Confluent (Bootstrap servers, API key/secret)
+- Access credentials for Confluent Cloud(Bootstrap servers, API key/secret)
 - MongoDB Atlas CLI or Stream Processing shell (mongosh)
 - **Ansible** (to automate connection and processor creation)